Table of Contents

 - Driven to maintain service standards by supporting staff in effective handling of service issues and customer communications.

 - Employee performance evaluations

 - Marketing strategy

 Top 4 characteristics of a best-in-class retail sales associate resume

-- Summary Provide a brief rundown of your top skills, work history and achievements as a product of your abilities.
+- Summary In your summary statement, provide a brief rundown of your top skills, work history and achievements as a product of your abilities.
 Tailor this statement to the job at hand, and in a few sentences, describe what you can bring to the position.
 For example: “Enthusiastic and experienced Sales Associate specializing in the sale of home improvement items.”

 - Skills Since a retail sales associate is often the first point of contact between a potential customer and company, employers value rapport-building skills.
-List specific interpersonal and sales skills such as strong persuasion skills, product knowledge and understanding customer demands.
+List specific sales and interpersonal skills such as strong persuasion skills, product knowledge and understanding customer demands.
 Also mention qualities that speak well of your flexibility, and abilities in areas such as team building and training interns/new employees.

 - Education Include your highest qualifications, along with the school/college name and location.
 Include any additional courses or certifications that relate to the retail industry, as well as any fluency in foreign languages.